Douglas Carter Beane

 Douglas Carter Beane is an American playwright and screenwriter.
-Born in Wilkes-Barre, Pennsylvania and raised in Wyomissing, Pennsylvania, Beane now lives in New York.
+He has been nominated for five Tony Awards and won two Drama Desk Awards.
+His plays are essentially works with sophisticated, "drawing room" humor but just as often farce, particularly his work in musical theater.

 His works include the screenplay of To Wong Foo, Thanks for Everything!
 Julie Newmar, and several plays including The Country Club and The Little Dog Laughed, which was nominated for the 2007 Tony Award for Best Play and As Bees in Honey Drown, which ran at New York's Lucille Lortel Theatre in 1997.
-Beane often writes works with sophisticated, "drawing room" humor.

-Theatre
+Early life

+Beane was born July 12, 1959, in Wilkes-Barre, Pennsylvania to Paul LeRoy Beane and Joan Delores (Carter) Beane.
+He was raised in Wyomissing, Pennsylvania.